rcauvy/King-County-Home-Prices/README.md

 ### For further information
-Please review the narrative of our analysis in [our jupyter notebook](./King County Home Prices.ipynb) or review our [presentation](./King County Home Prices.pdf)
+Please review the narrative of the analysis in [the jupyter notebook](King County Home Prices.ipynb) or review the [presentation](King County Home Prices.pdf)

 For any additional questions, please contact **rcauvy@gmail.com)